mgrove36/bbc-young-reporter/_posts/2019-03-06-tennis-club-needs-to-relocate-as-redevelopment-plans-are-called-out.md

 image-caption: A rainy winters day at Caversham lawn tennis club | &copy; Reading School
 layout: image-article
 categories: articles
+description: A ninety-nine year old sports institution is looking for a new home; club member and BBC Young Reporter Hal investigates.
 ---

 *A ninety-nine year old sports institution is looking for a new home; club member and BBC Young Reporter Hal investigates.*